-The story of Prosciutto is really the story of pigs, since it takes the best pigs eating the right foods to make a perfect ham.
-Each type has it's own flavors and aromas that make it unique and incredibly delicious.
+The story of Prosciutto is really the story of pigs, since it takes the best pigs eating the right food to make a perfect ham.
+Each type has its own flavors and aromas that make it unique and incredibly delicious.
 The overall process of making any Prosciutto crudo is basically the same and includes: Trimming the ham (made from the rear haunches) of skin and fat, salting the ham, air curing, greasing with salted lard and then a much longer curing period ranging from 1-2 years.

 The word prosciutto comes from the Italian verb prosciugare which means to dry.
 The elimination of moisture is done to ensure this meat a long shelf life even at room temperature.

 Even though the principles of making a Prosciutto are the same, each region has their own specific standards.
 These standards must be adhered to in order to be designated as a Protected Denomination of Origin or PDO Prosciutto.
 For instance the popular Prosciutto di Parma is made from large locally raised pigs which are fed a strict diet that includes whey from locally made Parmigiano-Reggiano cheese.
 Even though all Prosciutto hams share the process that includes salt and air curing, the length of time and the amount of salt used varies among the regional hams as well.
 The Prosciutto di San Daniele of the Friuli region uses local sea salt in sparse amounts and stacks the hams on top of each other.
 Both Parma and San Daniele hams are considered "sweet", however the Prosciutto Toscano of Tuscany is a "savory" ham with the salt accompanied by pepper, garlic, rosemary and juniper.
 Consortiums formed to maintain the integrity of Prosciutto flavor and quality protect these trade secrets and the strict rules regarding what makes a regional ham.